morbrian/carnd-vdat/README.md

     in every frame.

-    **Remarks:** Objects which change position quickly over a few frames will still not be matched very well with this approach because the history does not account for motion or position changes.
+    **Remarks:** Objects which change position quickly over a few frames will still not be matched very well with this approach because the history does not account for significant motion or position changes.

-3. We had a lot of trouble matching the white car and ignoring the left lane line when it is curved.
+3. Our classifier remains somewhat sensitive to shadowy areas on the road.

-    We ended up augmenting our training data with flipped versions of every image to help provide examples of vehicles from any angle, and this helped with the white car.
-The left lane line is still frequently interpreted as a vehicle.
-We were able to mostly resolve the left lane line issue by tuning our thresholds for both the per-frame boxes and the history bounding boxes.
+    We were seeing high accuracy scores from our classifier on the training data and test data, and although we flipped the images to increase the quantity of data we did not jitter the data in any other way.
+When multiple light and dark areas of the road are scanned, such as when light is shining through tree banches onto the road, the classifier is less accurate.

     **Remarks:** The take away lesson we learned from tuning our classifier was that high accuracy of nearly 100% may look good, but the small errors show up way more than expected during frame processing where we are